 Are there questions you have about your health that you feel like direct-to-consumer genetic testing didn’t answer?

-There are many companies now (23andMe, Ancestry.com, Gene by Gene, MyMedLab, MyHeritage, Color Genomics, etc) that are claiming to provide insights into your genetic information, but you may be left with questions.
-There are also several third-party companies (Promethease, GEDmatch, etc) that will take the raw data that these labs give you and claim to be able to give you even more information.
+Many companies now (23andMe, Ancestry.com, Gene by Gene, MyMedLab, MyHeritage, Color Genomics, etc) are claiming to provide insights into your genetic health information, but you may be left with questions.
+Several third-party companies (Promethease, GEDmatch, etc) will take the raw data that these labs give you and claim to be able to give you even more information.
 If you want help understanding your test results and implications it may or may not have for your health, you may benefit from a Direct To Consumer (DTC) Genetic Counseling Consultation.

-We are a team of certified and independent genetic counselors dedicated to helping people navigate their genetic health and provide up-to-date care recommendations.
-The data generated in these reports are often expansive and overwhelming.
+Our team of certified genetic counselors is dedicated to helping you navigate your genetic health and provide up-to-date care recommendations.
+The data generated in these home testing reports are often expansive and overwhelming.
 We will begin by reviewing your biggest questions about your results and data.
 We will also gather some personal medical history and your detailed family medical history.
 After gathering that information, the genetic counselor can discuss any concerns they have regarding a potential underlying personal or family history of a genetic condition.

 Many people who meet with a genetic counselor for a DTC Genetic Counseling Consultation will have their primary question answered and may not need further discussion or evaluation.